-After a successful failover it is sometime required to restore the initial topology and promote the crashed server to master again (or even a new server with distinctive hardware characteristics).
-Sometimes failover can be triggered by simple network issue (not affecting the health of the initial master server) and after being resolved it might be desirable to put the old master back in the replication topology.
+After a successful failover, it is sometimes required to restore the initial topology and promote the crashed server to become the master again (or even a new server with distinctive hardware characteristics).
+Sometimes failover can be triggered by a simple network issue (not affecting the health of the initial master server) and after being resolved, it may be desirable to put the old master back in the replication topology.
 We can do this with several of the high availability utilities.

-The goal of this task is simply to replace the new master of a replication topology with the previous one that might have been demoted as result of successful automatic failover execution due to some failure.
+The goal of this task is simply to replace the new master of a replication topology with the previous one that might have been demoted as result of successful automatic failover execution.
 It is assumed that the server to be restored as master is healthy and any previous issue (that triggered failover) have been resolved.

-Perform this task manually can be delicate as one wrong or missing step can lead to errors and incorrect replication topology or even to the lost of some transaction.
+Performing this task manually can be delicate as one wrong or missing step can lead to errors and errors in the replication topology or even to the lost of some transaction.
 Once more MySQL Utilities can provide a precious assistance to perform this task, in this case requiring the user to follow three simple steps to restore the initial topology as shown below.

 There are several steps involved in solving this problem.
 We walk through each in turn.